EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 ## Mapping NDC, RXCUI, and Drug Names in the RxNorm Files

+Now that the database has been successfully created and populated with data, queries can be run to retrieve data.

 Here is a SQL query example to obtain a map of NDC-RXCUI-Drug Name information joined on RXAUIs in a relational database.